Llyn Gwyn – Fishing in the land of the Monks

 Local knowledge worth listening to

 It is always worth talking to other anglers before you start fishing – in Wales you are always sure to meet friendly characters on the bank who will be happy to share information.
-We came across local angler Roger Lewis (who is also the club bailiff) who gave us some great tips.
+We came across local angler Roger Lewis (the club bailiff) who gave us some great tips.

 It appeared the places to try were just in-line with the island, where the water depth began to shelve away to a submerged drop off.
 Roger explained that in winter the fish were rarely to be found in the deeper part of the lake past the boat house.
 To prove this point, Roger was soon into the action behind the island, catching 3 nice fish in quick succession.